Slower Pace Gives You a Chance to Improve Your Life

 Many of us have things to do and that we need to get done, but if you can squeeze in time to sit outside and enjoy the weather and just be there in that moment of pleasure — then you will find yourself craving these moments.
 You inevitably will schedule them in on a daily basis.

 How to Take Things Slow as an Elegant Woman

-Being an elegant woman, this helps to recharge you, to ground you and elevates the rest of your day.
+Being an elegant woman, helps to recharge you, ground you and elevate the rest of your day.

 My favorite thing to do is sit outside on our deck.
 This year I planted some wild flowers and lavender.
 I know I won’t be seeing much this year but hopefully for years to come!
 I go out there with a good cup of coffee and a book.
 It truly gives me more pleasure doing this than anything else.

 Find what brings you this feeling.
 Life is too short to always be busy.
 It’s being lost in the moments that make life fun.

 What do you like to do for simple pleasures or the joys in life?
 Take note, collect them, and use them often.